MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ### SD Printing

-Marlin can run in standalone mode printing a file from an SD Card.
-On a headless printer with an SD card, a standalone SD print can also be initiated from the host and then the host can still monitor the print.
+Marlin can print a file from an SD Card with no connection to a host device.
+On a headless printer with an SD card, a standalone SD print can be initiated from the host and then the host can still monitor the print.

 USB Flash drives (and USB-C dongles as on the AnkerMake M5) are also supported, and Marlin 2.x can switch between two media drives.
 In a future update we'll be adding support for several arbitrary media types.